Bhavikpatel576/42/get_next_line/README.md

 ##Algorithm and Structure
-The function will read the number of bites based off the users defintion of BUFF_SIZE.
+The function will read the number of bytes based off the user's initialization of BUFF_SIZE.
 The function will continue to read the file and build up a string until a '\n' character in the file is found.
 The built up string will be returned.

 ```C
 while (!(SL) && (i = read(fd, buff, BUFF_SIZE)) > 0)